pschaus/book_lepl1402/source/part2.rst

 One can argue about what is the "right" way.
 Some developers prefer simple test methods, in which exactly one thing is tested.
 Others don't like too many small trivial tests.
 We don't want to get involved in this discussion and leave it to you to decide.

+..
+    TODO : Explain exception testing with JUnit

+    Explain why we still talk about JUnit4